Experimental progress on quantum coherence: detection, quantification, and manipulation: Experimental progress on the resource theory of quantum coherence

 The fact that both coherence and entanglement arise from the superposition principle of quantum mechanics suggests an equivalence between the resource theories of coherence and entanglement.
 A theoretical investigation of this equivalence shows that coherence can be converted into entanglement via incoherent operations, leading also to a correspondence between coherence and entanglement quantifiers~\cite{PhysRevLett.115.020403,ZhuhuangPRA2017}.
 This equivalence has also been explored for the resource theories of entanglement and superposition~\cite{Nathan,PhysRevLett.119.230401,qiao2018entanglement}, and for coherence and general quantum correlations beyond entanglement~\cite{ConvertingPRL}.

-In Ref.~\cite{WuPRL2018}, the authors illustrate a cyclic scheme where coherence initially in a quantum system $A$ is consumed locally to create an identical amount of quantum correlations with an incoherent ancilla $B$.
-The relation between consumed coherence and generated quantum correlations reads~\cite{WuPRL2018}
+{In Ref.~\cite{WuPRL2018}, the authors illustrate a cyclic scheme where coherence initially in a quantum system $A$ is locally consumed to create an equal amount of quantum correlations with an incoherent ancillary system $B$.} The relation between consumed coherence and generated quantum correlations reads~\cite{WuPRL2018}

 Here, $\rho^A$ is the initial quantum state of $A$, $\tau^B$ is an incoherent state of $B$, and $\Lambda^{AB}$ represents a bipartite incoherent operation.
 Moreover, $D(\rho^{AB})=\min_{\sigma^{AB}\in\mathcal{CC}}S(\rho^{AB}\|\sigma^{AB})$ is a quantifier of quantum correlations beyond entanglement~\cite{ModiPhysRevLett.104.080501,RMPdiscord} with $\mathcal{CC}$ denoting the set of classically correlated states, i.e., states of the form